BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Hedonist Eudamonism/Socrates.md

 - Tried to find :
     - how we may reduce moral properties to non-moral terms (epistemological condition).
 E.g.: justice is an Aethean Law
     - which property makes all X be X (explanatory demand).
 E.g.: justice is not an Aethian Law, because if Aethian Law changes - justice may stays same
+- Our last appetite is always directed towards the apparently larger sum of pleasures, so, we alwayc act to bring what will maximize the net balance of future pleasure.
+This is the view that Socrates holds in the Protagoras; he uses it both to reject the possibility of incontinence and to explain the appearance of incontinence.
+In his view, we appear to be incontinent in choosing the apparently lesser pleasure over the apparently greater only because we actually exaggerate the pleasure of whatever is temporally closer.